bettygordon932/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words: This quote highlights that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
 Instead, programmers should first ensure their code is correct, clear, and well-structured.
 Only after profiling and identifying actual bottlenecks should one optimize.
 It emphasizes the importance of thoughtful planning, simplicity, and data-driven decision-making over speculative performance tweaks.

+# 2024-01-04
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, based on data and profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail, this quote emphasizes that over-concern with efficiency early in the development process can result in complex, hard-to-maintain code, which can introduce bugs and make the overall system less efficient.
+Instead, it's crucial to prioritize good design, readability, and correctness initially, then apply targeted optimizations where actual bottlenecks are identified through testing and measurement.